 The famous fat shot.
 There is a shot in golf that everyone wants to avoid.
 It is a stroke that has a terrible result, and that can even cause injury to the player body when executed.
+How to stop hitting fat golf shots?
+Let's try to find it out.

 Basically, this happens when your golf club goes first to the ground when hitting the ball.
 And this is mainly produced by a slowdown in the swing.
 But other factors motivate a move of these characteristics, and that can be avoided.